SuperHuman12/UnikoinGold-UKG-Contract/README.md

 ## Assumptions

 ### Sale Process
-- The sale will consist of users sending funds to specific addresses, prior to the audited smart contracts
+- The sale will consist of users sending funds to specific addresses, prior to the use audited smart contracts
 - Users can contribute a minimum of $30 USD and a maximum of $100k USD

 ### Participant Addition
 - This contract will collect no funds.
 All funds will have been collected prior to the deployment of this contract
 - Before the distribute contract is deployed, ParticipantAdditionProxy.sol will be deployed